-Registration of pecuniary interests
+Registration of pecuniary and other registrable interests

-- 9. (1) You must, within 28 days of: - (a) this Code being adopted or applied by the Authority; or - (b) your election or appointment (where that is later), notify the Authority's Monitoring Officer in writing of any disclosable pecuniary interests you have at that time, and whether or not you consider that any of these interests should be treated as sensitive interests (as defined in paragraph 11 below).
+10. - (1) You must, within 28 days of:

+- (a) this Code being adopted or applied by the Authority; or - (b) your election or appointment (where that is later)

+notify the Authority's Monitoring Officer in writing of any disclosable pecuniary interests or other registrable interests you have at that time, and whether or not you consider that any of these interests should be treated as sensitive interests (as defined in paragraph 12 below).

-(2) You must, within 28 days of becoming aware of any new pecuniary interest or any change to any pecuniary interest notified to the Monitoring Officer under subparagraph (1), notify the Authority's Monitoring Officer in writing of that new pecuniary interest or change, and whether or not you consider that these should be treated as sensitive interests (as defined in paragraph 11 below).
+(2) You must, within 28 days of becoming aware of any new disclosable pecuniary interest or other registrable interest or any change to any disclosable pecuniary interest or other registrable interest notified to the Monitoring Officer under sub-paragraph (1), notify the Authority's Monitoring Officer in writing of that new disclosable pecuniary interest or other registrable interest or change, and whether or not you consider that these should be treated as sensitive interests (as defined in paragraph 12 below).

-Pecuniary interests in matters considered at meetings or by a single member
+Disclosable pecuniary interests, other registrable interests and "relationships" in matters considered at meetings or by a single Member